mrizzben/review-chatbot-chainlit/README.md

 For the UI I have taken the liberty to implement Chainlit instead of Streamlit as it is a much sleeker look for the purpose of chatbot rather than Streamlit.

-As the data is rather large, I have decided not to push it into LFS and may be downloaded before usage.
+As the data is rather large, I have decided not to push it into LFS and may be [downloaded before usage.

 ## Preview
 [Video](./references/app-recording.mov)

 ## How To

+In both methods, you need to have a Hugging Face Token in your `.env`, as shown in `.env.sample`

 ### Launch Locally